ProjectSegfault/transparency/finance/2023/10 - October.md

 ## How we used the funds

 - Arya used all the funds he got from donations to buy extra sticks of ram (+16GB I believe) to allow more headroom for in server.
+- We paid the monthly bill of BuyVM, This may be the last month before we move to a different VPS (We are in the talks regarding what future reputable VPS to use instead.)